Mehr Un Nisa

 Particle Astrophysicist.
 Assistant Professor at MSU.

 My work spans gamma-ray and neutrino astronomy, and astrophysical searches for the particle nature of dark matter.
-I am affiliated with the IceCube Neutrino Observatory and the High Altitude Water Cherenkov (HAWC) Gamma-ray Experiment.
+I am affiliated with the IceCube Neutrino Observatory, the High Altitude Water Cherenkov (HAWC) Gamma-ray Experiment, the Southern Wide-field Gamma-ray Observatory (SWGO) and the Pacific Ocean Neutrino Experiment (P-ONE).

 Research

-My main focus these days are multimessenger searches for sources of astrophysical neutrinos with IceCube, and, constraining beyond-the-standard-model Physics with HAWC.
+My main focus these days are multimessenger searches for sources of astrophysical neutrinos, and, constraining beyond-the-standard-model Physics with TeV gamma rays.

 Neutrino Astronomy

-I am working with IceCube collaborators on tools to enhance our sensitivity to point- and extended-source searches, and cross-correlating very-high-energy gamma-ray data with neutrinos.
-My current projects include the search for neutrino emission from clusters of galaxies, and studying the signatures of dark matter annihilation in the Sun.
-I am also assisting with various tasks for improving the infrastructure for sending neutrino alerts to the community in realtime.
+My group works with IceCube collaborators on tools to enhance our sensitivity to point- and extended-source searches, and cross-correlating very-high-energy gamma-ray data with neutrinos.
+Our current projects include resolving the diffuse neutrino emission from the galactic plane, and studying the signatures of dark matter annihilation in dwarf spheroidal galaxies.
+We are also using machine-learning to improve the directional reconstruction of neutrino events, and project sensitvities for future neutrino telescopes like P-ONE.

 List of Publications